-Refer to the illustration to locate the unit ID tag and Vehicle Identification Number (VIN) tag on the unit.
-Important information, such as the unit serial number, model number, VIN and tire loading information are found on these tags.
-Record the information from these tags so it is available if the tags are lost or damaged.
-When ordering parts or requesting assistance, you may be asked to provide this information.
+Refer to the locations illustrated to find the unit ID tag and VIN tag on your unit.
+Important information, such as the unit serial number, model number and Vehicle Identification Number (VIN) for your trailer are found on these tags.
+Record the information from these tags, so it is available if the tags are lost or damaged.
+When ordering parts or requesting technical service information, you may be asked to provide this information.